noahclark556/threads_api/README.md

 # Change Notes
 ___

+### July 15, 2023 @ 5:00 PM (update)
+- AI credentials are no longer a required parameter.
+Use api.openAIOrg="YOUR-ORG" and api.openAIKey="YOUR_KEY" to enable AI capability
+- These values are required to use AI.
+An error will be returned if they are not set and api.usingAI is set to True

 ### July 15, 2023 @ 4:45 PM (update)
 - api.replies() has been added, retrieve all replies from account
 - api.replyLinks() has been added, retrieve all links from all replies on account